Embattled CEO of Germany's TAG to transfer his assets to trustee

-FRANKFURT (Reuters) - Under fire for a potential conflict of interest, the chief executive of German property company TAG Immobilien (TEGG.DE) will transfer all of his private real estate investments to a trustee by the end of the year, TAG said on Wednesday.
+FRANKFURT, Oct 16 (Reuters) - Under fire for a potential conflict of interest, the chief executive of German property company TAG Immobilien will transfer all of his private real estate investments to a trustee by the end of the year, TAG said on Wednesday.

 A newspaper alleged earlier this month that Rolf Elgeti was not fulfilling his fiduciary responsibility to look after the best interests of his shareholders.